 4 | Does the Program Have Linkages to Medical Schools You Want to Attend?

-Visit each program’s website and see what linkages to medical schools they have.
 A major strength of reputable postbac programs is that they offer linkages to specific medical schools.
-Essentially, these are conditional acceptance to a linked medical school provided you do well in the postbac program.
-A definition of a linkage can be found on the Columbia postbac program’s website: “a formal agreement between the Postbac Premed Program and a medical school, which enables highly qualified Postbac Premed students with a strong interest in one of these schools to accelerate the application process.”
-In general, the more reputable postbac programs will have greater quantity and quality of linkages.
-Keep in mind that the difficulty of getting into such reputable postbac programs increases concomitantly.
+Essentially, these are conditional acceptances to a linked medical school, provided you do well in the postbac program.
+A linkage is “a formal agreement between the Postbac Premed Program and a medical school, which enables highly qualified Postbac Premed students with a strong interest in one of these schools to accelerate the application process.”

 5 | Does the Program Offer Support and Opportunities Beyond the Classroom?

-Look for postbac programs that offer extracurricular services that will help you distinguish yourself and ultimately get into medical school.
 These include writing a personalized letter of recommendation for your medical school application, one-on-one advising for when you apply to medical school, and integrated MCAT preparation.
 Some programs might even feature built-in opportunities for clinical shadowing, research, or community service.
-To reiterate, postbac programs are expensive and you want to ensure you maximize your investment.
+To reiterate, postbac programs are expensive, and you want to ensure you maximize your investment.

-Getting into medical school is difficult, and postbac programs are an increasingly popular path for students to secure entry into medical school.
-It is important to thoroughly research and select the postbac program that best fits your needs.
+It’s essential to thoroughly research and select a post-baccalaureate program that best fits your needs.
 Start by visiting each program’s website and focusing on the five elements we discussed.
 Then, contact representatives and staff from the program to get more information.
 Finally, ask for access to the contact information of current and/or former students and seek testimonials on their experiences in the program.
-If you’d like additional help in deciding on the best post-bacc program for you, our team has the experience (including top medical school admissions experience) and expertise to help you navigate the process and ultimately maximize your chances of securing a medical school acceptance.
-Learn more on our services page.